 \end{enumerate} A map $\mathrm{cl}: \mathcal{P}(X^{\prime}) \to \mathcal{P}(X^{\prime}), A \mapsto \overline{A}$ with these four properties above will be called a \emph{separating closure operator} on $X^{\prime}$.
 So a possible approach to the enumeration resp. calculation of all $L$-algebras of size $n$ would be to first construct all semilattices on $n-1$ generators by determining the different separating closure operators on a set $X^{\prime}$ of size $n-1$, up to a relabelling of the generators, and then find, for each semilattice, the non-isomorphic $L$-algebra operations on $X = X^{\prime} \cup \{ e \}$ which are consistent with the semilattice structure.
 Note that this approach in fact splits the search case as the $\wedge$-closure is an invariant of an $L$-algebra.
 However, there are two obstacles when trying to use this approach directly: \begin{enumerate} \item There are way too many semilattices generated by an $n$-element set, even for small values of $n$. \item The length of the expressions $(x_1 \wedge x_2 \wedge \ldots \wedge x_k) \cdot z$ contains $2^k$ terms $x_i$ or $z$, each one surrounded by $k-1$ brackets.
 In particular, these expressions do not have fixed length. \end{enumerate}

 In order to deal with this problem, we decided to only compute part of the semilattice structures and demand consistency with only this part of the semilattice structure.
-This leads to the notion of a \emph{separating k-approximate semilattice}. in order to define this, we want to clarify some notation - by $\binom{X}{\leq k}$, we want to denote the set of all subsets of a set $X$, whose size is $k$ or less.
+This leads to the notion of a \emph{separating k-approximate semilattice}.
+To define this, we clarify some notation: by $\binom{X}{\leq k}$, we denote the set of all subsets of a set $X$ whose size is $k$ or less.

 \begin{defn} Let $k \geq 1$ and $X$ be a set.
 A $\emph{separating $k$-approximate semilattice}$ on $X$ is a map $\mathrm{cl}: \binom{X}{\leq k} \to \mathcal{P}(X), A \mapsto \overline{A}$ with the following properties: \begin{enumerate} \item $\overline{\emptyset} = \emptyset$. \item For $A \in \binom{X}{\leq k}$, we have $A \subseteq \overline{A}$. \item For $A,B \in \binom{X}{\leq k}$, we have the implication $A \subseteq \overline{B} \Rightarrow \overline{A} \subseteq \overline{B}$. \item For $x,y \in X$, we have the implication $x \neq y \Rightarrow \overline{\{ x\}} \neq \overline{\{ y\}}$. \end{enumerate} \end{defn}